- Hits: 53187

 Thomas Cahill had been a prosperous boot-maker and had speculated successfully in considerable real estate.
 (He had been flogged for his part in the 1798 rebellion)

-Laurence Watson and Thomas O’Brien were both wine merchants
+Laurence Watson and Thomas O’Brien (a man in his sixties) were both wine merchants

 Joseph Ryan had been extensively engaged in the leather trade

 Joseph Murphy, uncle of Margaret Aylward who founded the Holy Faith Sisters, whose literary attainments were extensive, came from a wealthy family